roncoin/dagra/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the owncoind tests manually, launch src/test/test_owncoin .
+To run the dagrad tests manually, launch src/test/test_dagra .

-To add more owncoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more dagrad tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.